Esc

 Best Practices

-2. Use sum types for state machines and variants
+3. Use enum for state machines and variants

 Next Steps